What is the Bing Custom Search API?

 For details about customizing your search instance, see Define a custom search instance.

 Be sure to read Bing Use and Display Requirements for using search results in your services and applications.

 Visit the Bing Search API hub page to explore the other available APIs.

-Familiarize yourself with the Custom Search API reference.
-The reference contains the list of endpoints, headers, and query parameters that you'd use to request search results.
+Familiarize yourself with the reference content for each of the custom search endpoints.
+The reference contains the endpoints, headers, and query parameters that you'd use to request search results.
 It also includes definitions of the response objects.